Karan0Sidhu/Portfolio/README.md

 # or
 yarn install

 ```

 2. **Configure Environment Variables:**
-Create a `.env` file in the root directory of your project and add your Hugging Face API token:
+Create a `.env` file in the root directory of your project and add your API tokens:

 ```env
 HF_API_TOKEN=your_actual_huggingface_token_here

 ```

 3. **Start the Development Environment:**
-To run both Vite and the local Express server concurrently:
+To run both Vite and the local development server concurrently:

 ```bash
 npm run dev

 ```

 ---